Purdue-M2/Individual-Fairness-Deepfake-Detection/README.md

 # Individual-Fairness-Deepfake-Detection

+Aryana Hou, Li Lin, Justin Li, Shu Hu
 _________________

-This repository is the official implementation of our paper "Rethinking Individual Fairness in Deepfake Detection", which has been accepted by ACM MM 2025.
+This repository is the official implementation of our paper "Rethinking Individual Fairness in Deepfake Detection", which has been accepted by **ACM MM 2025**.

 ## 1. Installation
 You can run the following script to configure the necessary environment: